Reelix/ReeZIP-Cracker/README.md

 Sample Speed: +- 8,500 / second.
 If you run it inside Visual Studio, this will be reduced to about 100 / second.
 Rather compile, then run the EXE.

+Note that this application is for simpler things.
+If you're looking for far more intensive ZIP cracking, try [John The Ripper](http://www.openwall.com/john/)

 ![Sample Speed](https://i.imgur.com/oTj1OWO.png)